Don't have time to read it all right now?

 The equipment that is used to process credit and debit cards isn’t cheap and is never far away from needing an upgrade.
 As software needs updated or new card technology is rolled out, the processor’s job is to keep you on top of things at all times.
 A good example of this is when the United States switched from swiped magnetic cards to chip based EMV cards.
 It was the job of the processor to help each business owner upgrade their equipment and stay in compliance with the major card brands.

 If you’re looking at a company that is offering free equipment, know that they’re making up for the cost of the equipment in credit card processing fees elsewhere.
 No equipment is ever free in this game, so be wary of companies that over-promise and under-deliver.
-Usually, companies with free equipment charge a lot more for their services.
+Usually, free equipment providers charge a lot more for their services by hiding other incidental assessment fees to the fine print in the processing agreement.

 All processors are underwritten by an acquiring bank, and many processors use the same merchant bank or acquiring bank.
 In some cases, it’s also possible that the processor is the acquiring bank.